-MRF, the company, is synonymous with vehicle tyres or Sachin Tendulkar’s cricket bat.
-However, the tyre manufacturer also makes paints, sports goods, and the famous toy brand ‘Funskool’ is also a product of MRF.
+MRF is a vehicle tyres manufacturer.
+However, it also makes paints, sports goods, and the famous toy brand ‘Funskool’ is also a product of MRF.

 Honeywell Automation provides software business solutions to other companies.

 The company helps manufacturing plants, buildings, workers and supply chains become smarter and sustainable through the process solutions it provides.

 The company was set up in 1987 as a joint venture between Tata Group and Honeywell’s parent company in the U.S. and was earlier called Tata Honeywell.

 In 2004, Tata group sold its share holding 40.62% in favour of its foreign joint venture partner.

 One share of Honeywell automation at the time of writing this, on an average, varies between Rs 42,000 – 44,000.

 Know more about the stock, here: Honeywell Automation

 Page Industries is a company that has the license to make, manufacture and distribute Jockey products in India, Bangladesh, UAE, Sri Lanka and Nepal.